What Is a Navicular Stress Fracture?

 Risks and Complications

 The most common complication after treatment of a navicular fracture is a nonunion, or failure of the bone to heal.
 Continued pain with activity after cast removal is a sign that the bone did not heal.
 If a nonunion develops, the treatment can be surgery.

 This often involves using a bone graft in the fracture site can help with navicular bone healing.

 Another potential complication is the development of arthritis,

 resulting from damage to the cartilage that covers the joint connecting the navicular bone to the hindfoot (rear part of the foot).

 A less common complication of navicular fracture is avascular necrosis (AVN), which results from a loss of blood supply to the navicular bone.
 AVN causes a collapse of the navicular bone and affects function of the joints in the middle of the foot.
 It

 can be difficult to treat.

-How long should I experience pain before making an appointment with my foot and ankle orthopaedic surgeon?
+When should I make an appointment with my foot and ankle orthopaedic surgeon?